MethodsAndPractices/vsteam/.docs/synopsis/Set-VSTeamWorkItemType.md

-Modifies an existing workitem type in a custom process template.
+Modifies an existing work item type in a custom process template.